What is Omni-channel commerce?

 - They can now collect their product from the in-store, where the staff is already aware of his/her name, date of purchase and the product is already ready to be handed over.

 - The customers get immediate notification of the delivery of the product on their mobile devices.
-Plus they can also look around for similar products of interests and can buy it on the spot.
+Plus they can also look around for similar products of interest and can buy it on the spot.

-Opportunity in Omni-Channel
+Opportunity in Omni-Channel Commerce

-Stats gather by McKinsey Research and Harvard Business Review reveal some interesting fact on the opportunity of omnichannel.
+Stats gather by McKinsey Research and Harvard Business Review reveal some interesting facts on the opportunity of omnichannel.
 The study included 46,000 customers who were asked about every aspect of their shopping journey during the period of June 2015 to August 2016, with a focus on which channels they used and why.

 The study shows that: